 - It is essential that DOD contractors understand the necessary legal requirements under the Contract Disputes Statute.

 FAR 52.233-1 Remedies For Contract Disputes Claims Against the Government: Under FAR 52.233-1, your remedy for claims against the government can include payment of money in a sum certain, adjustment or interpretation of contract terms, or other relief arising under or relating to the contract.
 It is important to know that a certification should still be included even if you are not asking for money.
 See information about CPARS claims.

 You can still submit a claim for non-monetary relief on Claims under the Act.
 BLR Group of America, Inc. v.
 U.S., 84 Fed.
 Cl.
 634 (2008).
 The court ruled it had jurisdiction over non-monetary claims under the Tucker Act and the Contract Dispute Act of 1978 and reviewed the contractor’s claim that it had been unfairly evaluated in a Contractor Performance Assessment Report.

-When considering civil litigation, other items that can become a claim include:
+When considering civil litigation, other items that can become a contract claim include:

 - Cost of your work being changed as a result of order that may not have been identified as a change,

 - The government’s direction to amend the method of how to do the work,

 - The agency’s rejection of your previously approved instruction inspection plan,